 What should I do in case of OVERDOSE?

 If someone swallows triamcinolone nasal spray, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 What OTHER INFORMATION should I know?

-Clean the triamcinolone nasal applicator by removing the blue cover and spray nozzle.
-Soak the cover and nozzle in warm water for a few minutes, then rinse under cold water.
+You will need to clean your triamcinolone nasal spray applicator periodically.
+You will need to remove the cap and then pull on the applicator to remove it from the bottle.
+Soak the cap and spray nozzle in warm water for a few minutes, and then rinse under cold water.
 Shake or tap off the excess water and allow to air dry.
-When it is dry, put the nozzle back onto the bottle.
-Prime the bottle as necessary until a fine mist is made.
+Once the cap and spray nozzle are dry, put the nozzle back onto the bottle.
+Press and release the nozzle until you see a fine spray.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.

 ¶This branded product is no longer on the market.
 Generic alternatives may be available.